moeloubani/visidata-mcp/LLM_SETUP_GUIDE.md

 ### Step 2: Configure Their AI Application

-**Ask which AI application they're using, then follow the appropriate section:**
+**Ask which AI application they're using, then help them create ONE config file:**

+**IMPORTANT**: Users need to create a config file in their project directory (for Cursor/Windsurf) or system config location (for Claude Desktop).
+They do NOT need to clone anything.

 #### For Cursor AI